How to Operate a Floor Scrubber

 The NIDCD indicates that prolonged exposure to sounds above 85 decibels can lead to Noise-Induced Hearing Loss (NIHL).
 While it is true that most floor scrubbers operate at a noise level below that threshold thanks to their quieter electric motors, gas and diesel power motors can approach that 85 decibel level.
 Consider also that these figures refer specifically to the scrubbers themselves instead of the environment.

-When operating in an enclosed space, the noise level can be amplified a bit as the sound bounces off the walls and back to your ears.
+When operating in an enclosed space, the noise level can be amplified somewhat as the sound bounces off the walls and back to your ears.
 For your own safety, employ at least a minimum of ear protection.
 Foam plugs, when used properly, can provide adequate protection in most cases.
 In louder environments, full size, around-the-ear headphones will offer the best possible protection.

 The water and detergent used in the scrubbing process should limit the amount of airborne particulates, but it is still possible that some dust could be kicked up into the air.
 Be sure to don a simple dust mask just to avoid breathing in any of the dirt and dust you are cleaning.
 This is especially important if you are cleaning area that contains potentially harmful materials.
 If you are using your floor scrubber to strip the wax from a floor surface, the chemicals involved, while harmless in small exposures, might potentially be harmful over the course of a large cleaning job.
 When in doubt, follow the warning and precaution labels on the container of the cleaning agent.